Discover the many rivers and lakes of the Great Ocean Road region perfect for strolling, paddling, fishing or picnicking.

 Enjoy a sunset over the lake and stay overnight!

-Access: Views of Lake and of Mount Elephant from car.
+Access: Views of Lake and of Mount Elephant from the car.
 Accessible toilets.

 Explore everything about a region by selecting a location.